sbosonline/pyblog/readme.md

-Django girls Minna blog project
+Django Girls Minna blog project.
+Django Girls is a Foundation that inspires women to fall in love with programming.